 For the past decade or so, the SAT has come under increasing scrutiny for its confusing structure, trick questions, and obscure vocabulary.
 Meanwhile, the ACT is often seen as the fairer test, more closely based in what students learn in school.

-So now, as you may have heard, the College Board is undertaking a radical overhaul of the SAT that will go into effect in March of 2016 and will, in many ways, make it much more similar to the ACT.
-Adding to the confusion is the fact that ACT, Inc. is also in the process of making more minor changes to the ACT.
+So now, as you may have heard, the College Board undertook a radical overhaul of the SAT that went effect in March of 2016 and, in many ways, made it much more similar to the ACT.
+Adding to the confusion is the fact that ACT, Inc. also made some minor changes to the ACT.

-I've included a basic timeline of when the changes go into effect below, so you can determine which, if any, of the changes will apply to you.
+I've included a basic timeline of when the changes went into effect below.

 Early 2015 or before